 You will need to add a very small amount of sugar for the yeast to proof.
 If you prefer a sweet pretzel, skip the salt and drizzle or dip the pretzels in your favorite keto-friendly sweetener.

-- 1 tablespoon pretzel salt (or Kosher or sea salt)
+1 tablespoon pretzel salt, or kosher salt, or sea salt

 Gather the ingredients.
 Line two large baking sheets with parchment paper and preheat the oven to 400 F.

 Add the yeast, sugar, and warm water to a small bowl and mix.
 Set aside to let the yeast proof for about 5 minutes.
 Make sure you use warm water and not hot water to avoid killing the yeast.